lilliputten/lilliputten.github.io-v2/public/site/Projects/Web/1702-tehcomputer.md

 ## Tasks performed:

-- Graphic design.
+- Graphic design (including logo design and several different page makets).
-- HTML/CSS maketing.
+- HTML/CSS maketing (using NodeJS environment and tools; see below).
 - Frontend JS coding.
 - Postprocessing for using on PHP CMS with twig template engine.